Honorary Life Members

-Honorary board members: Charlie Diffin, Al Rae and Past Board President: Wayne Ellis
+Honorary Life Members: Charlie Diffin, Al Rae and Past Board President: Wayne Ellis

 Wayne began his refereeing career when a student at Glebe collegiate.
 It was interrupted in his years at university but the Ottawa Board of Education retired teacher continued in 1968 being recruited by Charlie Diffin and John Cullen.
 He has been a member of IAABO and OABO from then to the present day.
 Wayne held the post of Treasurer for 7 years upon the untimely death of John Cullen, and then became board Interpreter for a twenty-year period.
 While on a teaching exchange he refereed for a year in Oxfordshire, England and coming back served in the position of OABO Vice President.
 He officiated numerous Provincial championships, the 1982 Summer Games, and for 15 years men’s and women’s university games.
 He was in attendance at the first JDP camp organized in the Province and was responsible for the initial design for the OVBABO crest now used.
 Along with former CABO president Donnie Cline, who started his career in Ottawa, Wayne began the tradition of the Christmas party and end of year social that each member looks forward to over the course of the season.
 Presently, Wayne spends his time split between Ottawa and Florida and officiates in both associations.